 You may already know what a board portal is.
-A board portal is a paperless, secure application or site that allows you to share everything from agenda items to meeting minutes to voting all in one place in real time.
 You probably know that paper is heavy and hackers are a risk, and by now, you know there are multiple vendors that offer board portals.
-You may not realize that by making the right choice, a board can improve governance and efficiency while collaborating in a secure setting.
+You may not realise that by making the right choice, a board can improve governance and efficiency while collaborating in a secure setting.
 With lots of vendors to choose from, here are the most important questions to ask during your search, divided into the five essential categories.
 For private, public, nonprofit and government boards alike, finding an app that excels across all five categories will lead to better electronic security and a more productive board.

 Board Portal Security

 Security is the #1 worry of boards adopting a new technology, and with good reason.
 Hackers work 24/7 trying to break electronic security and gain access to an organisation’s systems to spy, steal, or extort.
 Often, hackers are able to do this without a company even knowing its security has been compromised.
 If you want a secure solution, you need state-of-the-art security methodologies and encryption, not just another file management system.
 However, the most secure route must also be the most user-friendly or board members may try to find a (less-secure) workaround.
 Ask potential vendors:

 - Has your company’s security ever been breached?
 How did you alert users?

 - How often do you conduct third-party penetration and security testing?